jayadeepravuri/Project-4/README.md

 The goals of the sites functionality are:

-- List View: users can see all the swim cards, even if they have not registered or logged in
+- List View: users will get introduced about agape and can view the tasks they can volunteer
 - Register: users can register to the site so that they can use the sites functionality
-- Logged In: users have the ability to join a swim and view their upcoming joined swims
+- Logged In: users have the ability to volunteer for a task in agape and can edit/cancel their volunteering
 - Logged Out: users are asked if they wish to sign out of the site
-- Staff login: staff users can create a new swims, read, edit and delete the swims they have created from their staff account
-- Admin: can create new staff users
+- Admin: can view the task that are volunteered and can also volunteer himself in one of the available tasks

 # Agile Development